 |French||$1,000 - $1,400|

-The fitting and labor costs to replace a shower vary depending on the shower type.
-A prefab acrylic shower stall is a fairly straightforward install that can be completed in about 3 - 4 hours.
+The fitting and labor costs to replace a shower vary depending on the type.
+A prefab acrylic stall is a fairly straightforward install that can be completed in about 3 - 4 hours.
 After the plumbing is roughed in, the unit is set in place and screwed into position on the flanges at the top and sides.
 Caulk is used to fill the gaps, and the drain is set.
 The trim for the valves, showerhead, and other accessories are installed last.
+The install is the same no matter the shape of the acrylic shower, so the labor portion does not vary much.

-A plumber charges between $45 and $200 on average.
-Roughing in the new plumbing takes about 2 hours, and installing the surround and trim takes another 3 - 4 hours.
-This makes the cost of installing a prefab shower around $225 to $1,200, depending on the cost of plumbing in your area and the time needed.
+A plumber charges between $75 and $130 on average.
+Roughing in the new plumbing takes about 2 hours, and installing the surround and trim takes another 3 - 4 hours, for a total of 5 to 6 hours of work.
+This makes the cost of installing a prefab unit around $375 to $780, depending on the cost of plumbing in your area and the time needed.

-A custom shower installation is more labor-intensive and involves different professionals.
+A custom installation is more labor-intensive and involves different professionals.
 First, the shower is framed out.
 This includes studs so that you could eventually install grab bars.
 Then, water-resistant cement backerboard is installed, the shower pan is created or laid, the rough plumbing is installed, and then the walls and pan are tiled.
-After the shower is complete, the trim is put on, and any shower doors can be installed.
+After it is complete, the trim is put on, and any doors can be installed.
 This entire process takes between 2 - 4 days.
 Tile installers charge between $5 and $10 a square foot in addition to the plumbing costs.
-Framing costs are around $5 a square foot, and the cost of installing shower doors is usually included.
-The labor portion of a custom shower is usually around $4,000 total, including the framing, plumbing, tiling, and finish work.
+Framing costs are around $5 a square foot, and the cost of installing doors is usually included.
+The labor portion of a custom shower is usually around $3,000 to $6,000 total, depending on the size and shape.
+These costs include the framing, plumbing, tiling, and finish work.
 If you opt for slab walls, expect your costs to be closer to $8,000 in labor to account for the additional work involved.

-You have three choices of shower pan for your shower.
+You have three choices of pan for your shower.
 You can purchase a ready-made pan, which costs about $100 to install.
-You can have a ready-to-tile pan, which costs roughly $300 to install.
-Or, you can have a custom pan installed, costing $500 to $1,200, depending on the shower size and your plumber’s rate.
+You can have a ready-to-tile pan, which costs roughly $300 to install including the tile installation to cover it.
+Or, you can have a fully custom pan installed, costing $500 to $1,200, depending on the shower size and your plumber’s rate.
+Truly custom pans can be made out of many materials, including copper, which can drive the overall costs.

 If you install the pan when the rest of the stand-up shower is remodeled, some of these costs may be prorated or rolled into the total because most installers have a minimum charge.

-The cost to install your shower plumbing depends largely on the shower type.
-A basic shower with a single pressure balancing valve and showerhead costs considerably less to plumb than a shower with a thermostatic valve, three-volume controls, two showerheads, and three body sprays.
+The cost to install your shower plumbing depends largely on the type.
+A basic model with a single pressure balancing valve and showerhead costs considerably less to plumb than one with a thermostatic valve, three-volume controls, two showerheads, and three body sprays.

 The plumbing’s accessibility also factors into the cost.
 In a complete remodel, it is easy for the plumber to get in and install the pipes and valves.
 When replacing the valve, your plumber may have a harder time reaching things, increasing the labor cost.

 Another factor influencing costs is your shower wall material.
-Prefab and tile showers are straightforward to install the plumbing valve and trim on.
+Prefab and tile units are straightforward to install the plumbing valve and trim on because the trim and stem are designed for thickness.
 But a slab requires the plumber to put extenders on the valves, increasing time and costs.
+Slabs often require an extender of more than an inch in length and custom drilling for the valve, dramatically increasing costs.

 For a straightforward pressure balancing valve shower plumbing installation, expect to pay roughly between $300 and $500 total, with labor making up $150 to $300.
 For a thermostatic system or performance shower, costs range from $1,500 to $2,500 altogether, with labor making up $500 to $1,500 of the cost.

 Many variables go into replacing a shower.
-You can replace your existing shower with an identical one.
+You can replace your existing unit with an identical one.
 You can also go from tile to prefab, prefab to tile, or these to slab walls.

 In addition, the layout and size of the stand-up shower may remain the same or change.
 The plumbing and valve systems may remain the same types, or they may change.
 This makes for a wide range of costs.